marcoalopez/GrainSizeTools/DOCS/brief_tutorial.md

 -------------

 > **Important note:**
-> Please, **update as soon as possible to version 1.4.2**.
-It is also advisable to **update the plotting library matplotlib to version 2.x** since the plots are optimized for such version.
+> Please, **update to version 1.4.3**.
+It is also advisable to **update the plotting library matplotlib to version 2.x** since all the plots are optimized for such version.

 ### *Open and running the script*